ducakar/openzone/README.md

 You may also want to set several options when configuring CMake build system:

 * `OZ_SHARED_LIBOZ`: Build liboz (OpenZone core library) as a shared library.
-This is useful if one wants to put liboz into a separate Linux package to use it by other projects.
+This is useful if one wants to put liboz into a separate Linux package to use it by other programs.

-* `OZ_TRACE_LEAKS`: whether to enable tracking of allocated memory chunks (including stack trace from where allocations were performed.
-This can provide nice diagnostics for new/delete mismatches and memory leaks).
-Off by default.
+* `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks in liboz.
+Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
+It detects new/delete mismatches and one can check for currently allocated memory chunks (and hence memory leaks).

 * `OZ_GL_ES`: Use OpenGL ES 2.0 API.
 Always enabled in NaCl platform, on other platforms it will merely use GL ES headers and functions set, it will still initialise OpenGL.

 * `OZ_NONFREE`: Enable support for decoding MP3 and AAC formats and building textures using S3 texture compression.
+Requires libmad, faad and libsquish libraries.

 * `OZ_STANDALONE`: This only affects behaviour of "`make install`".
 It also installs dependencies from support directory, game data archives found in `share/openzone`, info files etc. This is